-This year is 40 years since the birth of IVF and the first ‘test tube baby’, Louise Brown.
+It is now 40 years since the birth of IVF and the first ‘test tube baby’, Louise Brown.

 For those facing fertility and conception challenges, IVF and assisted conception has allowed countless couples to achieve their dream of parenthood.
 Although not a ‘cure all’ it is a hugely important medical treatment.

 This is not an article about the pros and cons of IVF and nor is it a discussion about whether it should be available on the NHS at all.
-The fact is that it is and is recommended in the NICE (National Institute for Clinical Excellence) guidelines.
-The fact is also that NHS funded IVF is very much a postcode lottery and getting worse.
+The fact is that it is available and is recommended in the NICE (National Institute for Clinical Excellence) guidelines.
+The fact is also that NHS-funded IVF is very much a postcode lottery and getting worse.

 Which is where #Scream4IVF comes in.